What exactly is feedback? We hear the term all the time, but do we truly know what it is and why it is so important?

 Effective feedback has benefits for the giver, the receiver, and the wider organization.
 Here are five reasons why feedback is so important.

-- Feedback is always there.
 If you ask someone in your organization when feedback occurs, they will typically mention an employee survey, performance appraisal, or training evaluation.
 In actuality, feedback is around us all the time.
 Every time we speak to a person, employee, customer, vendor, etc., we communicate feedback.
 In actuality, it’s impossible not to give feedback.

-- Feedback is effective listening.
 Whether the feedback is done verbally or via a feedback survey, the person providing the feedback needs to know they have been understood (or received) and they need to know that their feedback provides some value.
 When conducting a survey, always explain why respondents’ feedback is important and how their feedback will be used.

-- Feedback can motivate.
 By asking for feedback, it can actually motivate employees to perform better.
 Employees like to feel valued and appreciate being asked to provide feedback that can help formulate business decisions.
 And feedback from client, suppliers, vendors, and stakeholders can be used to motivate to build better working relations

-- Feedback can improve performance.
 Feedback is often mistaken for criticism.
 In fact, what is viewed as negative criticism is actually constructive criticism and is the best find of feedback that can help to formulate better decisions to improve and increase performance.

-- Feedback is a tool for continued learning.
 Invest time in asking and learning about how others experience working with your organization.
 Continued feedback is important across the entire organization in order to remain aligned to goals, create strategies, develop products and services improvements, improve relationships, and much more.
 Continued learning is the key to improving.